9.3. Probation

 Correctional Control by Type 1975-2016

 Probation is not a right, and it is not a suspended sentence.
-It is a privilege, but it most certainly comes with conditions for the suspension of the incarceration.
+It is a privilege, but it most certainly comes with conditions for the suspension of incarceration.
 Due to how cheap probation is, relative to jail or prison, and the ability for lower-risk individuals to maintain connections within their community, millions of people will be on probation in the United States at any given time.

-Other important factors that help to decide if a person warrants probation is within the PSI and other assessments are done on the individual.
-If the person is basically, a prosocial person, has an education and a job, has a family, these would all be considered as ties to the community.
+Other important factors that help to decide if a person warrants probation are within the PSI and other assessments are done on the individual.
+If the person is, a prosocial person, has an education and a job, has a family, these would all be considered as ties to the community.
 These ties to the community could weaken or break if a person was incarcerated.
 Thus, providing a sanction while allowing the person to stay in the community is often the approach that is utilized within probation and other intermediate sanctions.

 Probation Success

 There are mixed reviews about probation.
 Recently, the Bureau of Justice Statistics (2018 report, for 2016.
 [1] listed the successful completion rate at about 56%.
 In years past, this number has been reported higher, upwards of 65%, depending on the years 2008-2013.
 [2] There are a host of reasons listed for unsuccessful completion, which include: incarcerated on a new sentence/charge, or placement for the current sentence/charge, absconding (fleeing jurisdiction), discharged to warrant or detainer, other unsatisfactory reason, death, or some other unknown or not reported reason.
 Unsuccessful completion can produce some different responses but can include a concept called tourniquet sentencing.
-Tourniquet sentencing is where the restrictions of a level of sanction are increased, due to non-compliance, in order to force compliance.
+Tourniquet sentencing is where the restrictions of a level of sanction are increased, due to non-compliance, to force compliance.
 If an individual on probation is not adhering to the conditions of probation, a PO can recommend a probation revocation hearing.
-This bench hearing can lead to an informal admonishment by a judge, an increase in the sanctions or sanction lengths, an increased level of control (moving from regular probation to intensive supervised probation), even up to placement in a secure facility (jail or prison), all depending on the infraction of the condition of probation that has been violated.
-Many go from regular probation to ISP, in an effort to force compliance through increased monitoring.
+This bench hearing can lead to an informal admonishment by a judge, an increase in the sanctions or sanction lengths, an increased level of control (moving from regular probation to intensive supervised probation), or even placement in a secure facility (jail or prison), all depending on the infraction of the condition of probation that has been violated.
+Many go from regular probation to ISP, to force compliance through increased monitoring.

 Intensive Supervised Probation

-Intensive Supervision Probation (ISP) began in the late 1950s, early 1960s, in California.
+Intensive Supervision Probation (ISP) began in the late 1950s, and early 1960s, in California.
 Their basic premise was to allow caseworkers (POs) to have smaller caseloads and increase the level of treatment across offenders.
 As stated, many promised multiple success measures.
-However, if an individual who was revoked because of a technical violation due to an increase in control, they were not seen as a failure.
+However, if an individual was revoked because of a technical violation due to an increase in control, they were not seen as a failure.
 Rather, they were seen as a success because of the way the public was served by the recidivism.
 However, this went directly against the notion that ISPs could save money.
 Because of these problems, the earlier forms of ISPs may have become less popular.
 In the 1980s, a newer model of the ISP was created in Georgia.
 More emphasis was placed on the control aspect rather than on treatment.
 Further, less emphasis was placed on the reduction of money saved.

 ISP and regular probation are similar, except for the frequency of contacts with POs, the increases in surveillance and monitoring, and usually the volume of conditions.
 Rather than meeting a PO once a month in regular probation, a person on ISP would likely be meeting with their PO weekly, or even more frequently.
-Additionally, individuals on ISP normally are submitting drug screens weekly.
+Additionally, individuals on ISP normally submit drug screens weekly.
 The increased conditions of supervision more frequently include more substance abuse treatment, either in the form of AA, NA, or some other residential or outpatient substance abuse treatment programs.
 Thus, the core difference is about the increased level of surveillance and control over the offender.

 ISP Success

-While initial praise of the newer model for its increase on control was evidenced by its rapid spread through the States, some researchers questioned their effectiveness.
+While initial praise of the newer model for its increase in control was evidenced by its rapid spread through the States, some researchers questioned their effectiveness.
 In one of the largest studies of ISPs, in conjunction with the RAND Corporation.
 [3] They examined the effectiveness of ISPs in reducing recidivism and saving costs.
 In a random sample of 14 cities across 9 States, they evaluated the reductions of recidivism against a sample of regular probationers.
 Their findings suggested that there were higher amounts of technical violations, which were probably substance violations, but there were no significant differences between control-centered ISPs and regular probation, as far as new arrests.
 Moreover, when looking at outcomes over 3 years, they found that recidivism rates were slightly higher for these ISPs (39%), vs. regular probation (33%).
 Also, there were no substantive cost savings.
-Other studies have produced similar findings as to the effects of non-treatment oriented ISPs.
+Other studies have produced similar findings as to the effects of non-treatment-oriented ISPs.
 While these findings might be better than prison recidivism rates, there were no reductions in prison overcrowding, which was also one of the intents of ISP.

 1. Kaeble, D. (2018).
 Probation and Parole in the United States, 2013.
 U.S. Department of Justice, Office of Justice Programs, Bureau of Justice Statistics, April 2018, NCJ 251148 https://www.bjs.gov/content/pub/pdf/ppus13.pdf